 Write a short text about how you think the story might go on.

 What would you expect?
-A sad ending or rather a happy end?
-What happens to the main characters in the story?
+A sad ending or rather a happy ending?
+What will happen (prediction) happens to the main characters in the story?

 Continue reading afterwards and compare your ending to the one of the author.
 Did you expect the “real” ending?